Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Applications

 This viewpoint has some advantages.
 For example, it makes clear that while working in this dimension range, the function

 induced by the suspension map $\sigma\colon S^n\rightarrow\Omega S^{n+1}$ is compatible with group operations on both sides.
 This gives a well-defined suspension {\it homomorphism}.

 In fact, this leads to yet another description of the group $\pi^n(X)$.
-Namely, the suspension \eqref{cohomsusphom} is bijective when $\dim X\leq 2n-2$, and we may turn $\pi^n(X)$ into a group by requiring it to be a homomorphism.
+Namely, the suspension~\eqref{cohomsusphom} is bijective when $\dim X\leq 2n-2$, and we may turn $\pi^n(X)$ into a group by requiring it to be a homomorphism.
 We've already explained why this gives the same operation as Taylor's.
-Showing that it agrees with Borsuk's original definition is the easiest way to establish the equivalence of all three definitions.
+Showing that it agrees with Borsuk's original definition~\eqref{dfn_cohtmpy gp structure 1} is the easiest way to establish the equivalence of all three definitions.

-Now, Borsuk's original definition has its merits.
+Now, Borsuk's original definition~\eqref{dfn_cohtmpy gp structure 1} has its merits.
 In case $n=1,3,7$ there is one further group structure on $\pi^n(X)$, which comes from the H-space multiplication on $S^n$.
 Because the multiplication represents an extension of the folding map $\nabla$ over $S^n\times S^n$, we find further agreement between this operation and the three set out above.
-For example, this gives us a group isomorphism